“The larger the island of knowledge,

 CHAT: Forums & Message Boards

 If there were only one place on all the web for paddling information, I would hope this was it.
-Affectionately abbreviated to “P.net” by its forum residents, this online resource should be your first stop.
-You’ll find information on choosing a kayak or canoe, free paddling articles, links to retailers and outfitters, trip reports, photography, classified ads, and much more.
+This great online resource offers information on choosing a kayak or canoe, free paddling articles, links to retailers and outfitters, trip reports, photography, classified ads, and much more.

 SURF: Personal Paddling Sites